JetP1ane/Affinis/README.md

 ![running Affinis](https://github.com/Jetp1ane/Affinis/raw/master/images/generated.png)

-I am by no means an expert on neural networks, but this project is my attempt to learn.
-Expect it to grow and mold into something more sophisiticated.
+Expect this to grow and mold into something more sophisiticated.
 You can read some more specifics on the project on my blog: [Phoenix-sec.io](https://phoenix-sec.io/2022/07/12/RNN-Subdomain-Discovery.html)

 # To Run: